j50n/deno-proc/README.md

 `/usr/local/bin` and everything will "just work."

-_So here is the problem._ Deno has great support for launching child processes, but the API is very low level.
+_So here is the problem._ Deno has great support for launching child processes, but the API is low-level.
 It requires a lot of boilerplate and is difficult to use in an error-free manner.

 _If I am going to replace shell scripting, I need to have **great** child